danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 A single chain load as an entire script; it seems really weird, doesn't it?

-`execline` rely completely on chain loading: it simply executes the first word and uses the remaining ones as `argv`.
+`execline` relies completely on chain loading: it simply executes the first word and uses the remaining ones as `argv`.
 This makes `execline` perfect for critical scripts like init and rc scripts.
 It is primary used as scripting language by the [`s6`](http://skarnet.org/software/s6/) supervision suite and the [`s6-rc`](http://skarnet.org/software/s6-rc/) service manager.